objEEdump/holidayhackchallenge/README.md

 });
 ```

-The source code tells us that this functionality will actually create a new directory for us, whatever based off the 'lastIndexOf()' a `/` forward-slash character.
+The source code tells us that this functionality will actually create a new directory for us, based off the 'lastIndexOf()' a `/` forward-slash character.
 Well then... what is to stop us from creating a directory with the string '[.png]' in its name?
 If we did that, we could use that directory as a "jumping off-point" in the [`/cam`](52.34.3.80/cam) page and see if we could get any other files, _not just camera images!_

 When we tried this, we weren't able to actually upload the file (just like it is explained in the source code comments)... but we still created our directory!